6 dead, 30 hurt in shooting at Chicago-area July 4 parade - NewsBreak

 Biden signed the widest–ranging gun violence bill passed by Congress in decades, a compromise that showed at once both progress on a long–intractable issue and the deep–seated partisan divide that persists.

-As a word of an arrest spread, residents who had hunkered in homes began venturing outside, some walking toward where the shooting occurred.
-Several people stood and stared at the scene, with abandoned picnic blankets, hundreds of lawn chairs and backpacks still where they were when the shooting began.

 Police believe there was only one shooter but warned that he should still be considered armed and dangerous.
 Several nearby cities canceled events including parades and fireworks, some of them noting that the Highland Park shooter was still at large.
-The Chicago White Sox also announced on Twitter that a planned post-game fireworks show is canceled due to the shooting.
+Evanston, Deerfield, Skokie, Waukegan and Glencoe canceled events.
+The Chicago White Sox also announced on Twitter that a planned post–game fireworks show is canceled due to the shooting.

 More than 100 law enforcement officers were called to the parade scene or dispatched to find the suspected shooter.